About 30% of parents who are owed child support payments get nothing, according to data from the Census Bureau.

 One possible reason for the lower numbers of child support orders is the disproportionately higher rate of Black men in prisons.
 Over half of all incarcerated people are parents and about 33% of parents in prison were Black as of 2016.
 In many states, it is logistically infeasible to locate and establish the paternity of an incarcerated parent through the state child support system and it also can be challenging to start a child support order when the noncustodial parent has no ability to earn income.
 However, for the many parents who enter the criminal justice system with existing child support orders, their child support accrues in the form of debt.
 Incarcerated parents exit prison with an average of over $20,000 of child support debt.

-Learn more about the state of relationships in the US.
+Learn more about the state of relationships in the US and standards of living.
+Get the data directly in your inbox by subscribing to our newsletter.

 Keep up with the latest data and most popular content.